 - The Default Cost is the cost that Shopventory pre-fills when adding quantities or when adding a product to a Purchase Order.
 (Changing the Default Cost will not change any pre-existing Lot Costs for that product.)

 In other words, let's say I usually pay around 78 cents for my oatmeal raisin cookies; I can enter this as my Default Cost.
 But for my last order, I paid 77 cents.

 So right now, I'm selling from the batch that was 77¢ per cookie.
 This is the Lot Cost for that Lot:

-This number is set when creating or editing an Item in the 'Inventory' section of Shopventory.
+This number is set when creating or editing a product in the 'Inventory' section of Shopventory.

-This is the cost of the Item that will be assumed whenever a new Lot (incoming quantity) of inventory is entered.
+This is the cost of the product that will be assumed whenever a new Lot (incoming quantity) of inventory is entered.

-This is also the cost Shopventory will fill into Purchase Orders when that item is added.
+This is also the cost Shopventory will fill into Purchase Orders when that product is added.

 In other words, this is what Shopventory assumes this Variant costs when you're receiving a shipment going forward.

 A "Lot" of inventory is defined as a group of units that arrived in a given shipment.
 For instance, a case of soda received in one shipment would constitute one Lot.
 Four cases of that same soda received in a subsequent shipment would constitute another Lot.